cole-brokamp/vim-todo/README.md

 ## Using

-File must be called `todo.md`, `TODO.md`, `_todo.md`, or `_TODO.md` for the plugin to automatically activate.
+File must be called `_todo.txt` for the plugin to automatically activate.
+This was changed from `_todo.md` to prevent conflicts with `vim-markdown` and/or `vim-pandoc-syntax`.
 Use syntax as seen in the screenshot above.
 Only syntax highlighting is modified with this plugin; indentation and other actions from regular vim markdown mode are still active.

 ## Installation